michelbierlaire/biogeme/README.md

 `pip install biogeme`

-Installing Biogeme from source can be done after cloning the repository with:
+Installing Biogeme from source can be done after cloning the repository with the following command executed in the directody where the file `setup.py`is located:

-`python setup.py install`
+`pip install -ve .`

 ## Documentation
 Further documentation is available on https://biogeme.epfl.ch/